Restoring the Elegance of Hardwood Floors: A Comprehensive Guide to the Screen and Recoat Process

 Step 1: Inspection and Preparation

 The first step in the screen and recoat process is a thorough inspection of your hardwood floors.
-Examine the entire surface to identify any areas with significant damage or deep scratches.
+Grades Hardwoods will examine the entire surface to identify any areas with significant damage or deep scratches.
 If you find any, these areas may require additional attention, possibly even a full refinishing, as a screen and recoat won't be sufficient to address deep damage.

 Next, clear the room of all furniture, rugs, and other obstacles.
 This will provide a clear workspace for the screen and recoat process and prevent any items from getting in the way.